 Some babies tend to gain weight more slowly than others.
-However, slow weight gain can mean that a baby isn’t getting enough milk to grow.
-It is normal for a newborn baby to lose weight at first and then go back to birth weight when baby is around two weeks old.
+However, slow weight gain can mean that your baby is unwell or baby isn’t getting enough milk to grow.
+Most newborn babies to lose weight at first and then go back to birth weight when baby is around two weeks old.
 The rate of weight gain you can expect varies depending on the baby’s age:

 - 2 weeks to 4 months - 125-200g (5-8oz)per week

 - 4 to 6 months - 50-150g (2-6oz)per week